TBD9rain/quick_ref/markdown.md

+# Introduction

-This is a markdown syntax quick reference for github docs.
+This is a quick reference for markdown syntax in **github & vim**.

+For more info about markdown in github, visit [markdown docs](https://docs.github.com/zh/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github)

+For more info about markdown in vim, visit [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim)

 # Heading